Naima-ouc/sql_data_analytics_project/README.md

 ## Business Questions

-This project answers analytical questions such as:
+This project explore analytical questions such as:

 * How many customers, products, and orders are available in the dataset?
 * What is the overall sales performance?